alan-if/alan-repository-template/README.md

 - [www.AlanIF.se][Alan] — the Alan website.
 - [Alan Yahoo Group] — for community help, announcements and discussions.
-- [Alan sources][Alan Bitbucket] — source code repository on Bitbucket.
+- [Alan sources on Bitbucket][Alan Bitbucket] — source code repository on Bitbucket.
+- [Alan sources on GitHub][Alan GitHub] — source code repository on GitHub.
 - [Alan IF Development team] — GitHub profile and public projects.

 ## Documentation and Tutorials